Posterno/posterno-elementor/readme.txt

 This is a free addon for the [Posterno – Listings Directory & Classifieds plugin](https://wordpress.org/plugins/posterno/).
 You must download and install the [Posterno – Listings Directory & Classifieds plugin](https://wordpress.org/plugins/posterno/) before you can use this addon.

+= A completely customizable listings directory =

+Add powers to your page builder using our easy-to-use elements designed to help you build a listings directory website with WordPress.

+Our Elementor integration comes with 20+ custom elements specifically designed to help you build your listings directory in any way you want with no custom coding required.

+= Integrated with all our other addons =

+No need to remember shortcodes anymore!
+Our Elementor integration provides elements for all our [other extensions](https://posterno.com/extensions/).

+= More power with dynamic tags =

+We have added special integration with Elementor Pro and it's dynamic tags feature.
+Dynamic tags draw data from your website and they change dynamically according to the listing's page it’s on.

+They are incredibly powerful especially when using the theme builder to create custom single listing page layouts, archives pages and much more.

+= Your directory - your way! =

+We have extended the powerful theme builder provided by Elementor Pro!
+You can finally visually customize your WordPress listings directory including: single listing page, frontend dashboard sections, taxonomy archive pages and more!

 = Usage =

 Please read the online documentation [https://docs.posterno.com/category/678-elementor-integration](https://docs.posterno.com/category/678-elementor-integration) to learn how to setup this addon.